-Phase 4 will provide service from Washington Street Station (completed as part of Phase 2 above) to College Avenue Station in July 2019.
-The risk evaluation process referenced below indicates that this phase, representing the completion of the Green Line Extension project, has a 50% probability of completing on or before July 2019.
-It also assumes that the FTA grants the MBTA approval to enter Final Design in February 2014, and the advancement of certain utility work at the bridges ahead of the full funding agreement, under pre-award authority.
+Phase 4 will provide service from Washington Street Station (completed as part of Phase 2 above) to College Avenue Station by the end of July 2019.
+The risk evaluation process referenced below indicates that this phase, representing the completion of the Green Line Extension project, has a 50% probability of completing on or before the July 2019 date.
+It also assumes that the FTA grants the MBTA approval to enter Final Design in February 2014, permits the project to advance certain utility work at the bridges ahead of the full funding agreement, under pre-award authority, and the bulk of construction starts in 2015 after receipt of the Full Funding Grant Agreement.